 How to Get to Wind Cave National Park

-• Elk Mountain Campground is the only place to stay in the park.
-The campground is open year-round, however there are services limited services during the off season.
+Elk Mountain Campground is the park’s only campground and is open year-round, although some services are limited during the off-season.

 Historic Civilian Conservation Corps Architecture at Wind Cave National Park